MonirZaman/MonirZaman.github.io/_posts/2020-01-25-Amazing-AI.md

 Balaprakash, Prasanna, et al. "DeepHyper: Asynchronous hyperparameter search for deep neural networks."
 2018 IEEE 25th international conference on high performance computing (HiPC).
 IEEE, 2018.
 ```

+DeepHyper is a scalable hyperparameter search library for high performance computing systems.
+Key findings of the paper are the following:

 * Search comparision
   * For the mnistmlp, mnistcnn, and gcn, AMBS obtains high-quality hyperparameter configurations—more than 50%
 of the configurations obtain accuracy greater than 80%.